-Experiential Education & Career Services offers a variety of internship programs and career services including a career capstone course, résumé critiques, mock interviews, career fairs, exposure to industry professionals, on-campus interviews and more.
-These elements assist students in building career skills to obtain employment and independently navigate their careers.
+Experiential Education & Career Services offers a variety of internship programs and career services including a career capstone course, résumé critiques, mock interviews, career fairs, exposure to industry professionals, oncampus interviews and more.
+These services assist students in building skills to obtain employment and independently manage their careers.

-Experiential Education & Career Services components include:
+Experiential Education & Career Services components include

-- internship opportunities available in the College of Business, The Hospitality College, the College of Culinary Arts and the School of Technology(Providence campus only).
-Internship is designed to provide eligible students with practical work experience in their chosen field of study while they earn academic credit for the experience. - a career capstone course for juniors and seniors that prepares them to navigate the job search process. - career workshops that allow students to select specific skill-building topics. - networking opportunities with industry professionals through on-campus recruiting events.
+• internship opportunities available in the College of Business, The Hospitality College, the College of Culinary Arts, the School of Technology (Providence Campus only) and the School of Arts & Sciences (Providence Campus only).
+Internship is designed to provide eligible students with practical work experience in their chosen field of study while they earn academic credit for the experience.

-- resources providing personalized advising on a variety of career-related topics. - online job postings by employers who are looking to hire students for part-time and full-time jobs (on and off campus) as well as internships.
-Go to https://link.jwu.edu/ > Careers > Find a Job. - employers, representing the business, hospitality, culinary and technology fields, that visit campus each year to participate in recruiting events and serve as guest lecturers and classroom speakers.
-These activities provide students with a real-world view of industry as well as opportunities to connect with industry professionals and career options.
+- a career capstone course for juniors and seniors that prepares them to navigate the job search process. - career workshops that allow students to select specific skill-building topics. - networking opportunities with industry professionals through on-campus recruiting events. - career advising resources providing personalized advising on a variety of career-related topics. - online job postings by employers who are looking to hire students for part-time and full-time jobs (on and off campus) as well as internships.
+Go to jwuLink (https://link.jwu.edu) > Careers > Find a Job. - employers representing a broad range of fields that visit campus each year to participate in recruiting events and serve as guest lecturers and classroom speakers.
+These activities provide students with a realworld view of industry as well as opportunities to connect with industry professionals and career options.